 Finding out where everyone is on the homeschooling scale can help clear the air and could, surprisingly, put you back on track.

-Coping with Home school Burnout #3: Switch it up.
+Coping with Home school Burnout #3: Try a new homeschooling curriculum or homeschool method.

 Maybe it’s time to switch it up and follow another method of homeschooling?

-If you’ve been following a specific curriculum, try out a child-led unit study method.
+If you’ve been following a specific curriculum, try out a child-led unit study method (especially if your current method or homeschooling program isn’t working!).

 Coping with Home school Burnout #4: Take a break.